 - Continuity of care across generations

-- Coordinating with specialists for complex cases
+- Coordinating with specialists for complex or advanced cases

-- Preventive care and lifestyle counseling
+- Providing preventive care and lifestyle counseling

 Pros and Cons of Family Medicine vs Primary Care